-It is not possible to provide firm recommendations regarding thromboprophylaxis and factor replacement for patients on asparaginase, owing to the lack of high quality trial data addressing this specific question.
 It is recommended that individual units develop a strategy of blood factor monitoring (AT, fibrinogen, INR) and a thromboprophylaxis/factor replacement regimen for patients on asparaginase.
 The exact strategy for each unit will be influenced by the available laboratory resources.

 The majority of thrombotic events take place during induction therapy, therefore prophylaxis is likely to be most beneficial during this period.
 Low antithrombin should be replenished, though the replacement threshold needs to be selected (see below).
 Antithrombin dose is 50 Units/kg.

 For treatment of low fibrinogen during asparaginase therapy, it needs to be recalled that fresh frozen plasma contains asparagine which may counteract the antileukemic effect of asparaginase.
 Therefore several groups avoid FFP for this reason.
 Conversely, cryoprecipitate contains high concentrations of Factor 8 which is thrombogenic and therefore should be used conservatively.
 These issues should influence the threshold selected for fibrinogen replacement.
 The French GRAALL recommends cryoprecipitate therapy for fibrinogen less than 0.5 g/Lr while the Mayo Clinic threshold is 1.0 g/L. Some centres replace fibrinogen only in bleeding patients.
 If cryopreciptate is to be used prophylactically, concurrent anticoagulant thromboprophylaxis should be strongly considered.r